S-Zainuddin/DUFT-by-Schaffy/README.md

 # Ask
-Business Task
-Devise marketing strategies to convert casual riders to members.

 Analysis Questions
-Three questions will guide the future marketing program:
+These questions will guide the future marketing program:

-How do annual members and casual riders use Cyclistic bikes differently?
-Why would casual riders buy Cyclistic annual memberships?
+1. How did the company achieve break-even within two months with only 170K subcribers on YouTube and 25K on Instagram?
+1. Which type of marketing exposure is most succesful?
+  - Endorsement: Celebrity or influencer
+  - Platform: YouTube or Instagram
+1. Why would the customers spend so much during December but not during April (Eid)?
-How can Cyclistic use digital media to influence casual riders to become members?
+1. How can DUFT use digital media to influence buyers to buy more products?
-Moreno has assigned me the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?

 # Prepare
 Data Source